NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	/etc/unbound/unbound.conf

 If you open this for the first time it looks very empty.
-It is still usable for one machine, as this is this is how the Unbound defaults are configured.
-It's not, however, enough for our purposes so we will add the minimal configuration options needed.
+It is still usable for one machine, as this is how the Unbound defaults are configured.
+It's not, however, enough for our purposes, so we will add the minimal configuration options needed.

 The options that we add to the current config file to make it a "minimal usable config" are as follows.
 Note that the IPv6 options are commented out, but we recommend to uncomment them if your router and network supports it.